jkohlin/wordpress-basics/2-ecosystem.md

 **post_title**
 What is the title of this article? e.g. "How Hurricane Irma Became Such a Monster"

+**post_status**
+Is this article published?
+Or is it still pending awating approval?
+Can have the following values:

+- publish (Live on the website.)
+- future (Will be automatically published on a set date and time.)
+- draft (Under development and visible only to the author.)
+- pending (Awaiting a user with the capability to publish the article.)
+- private (Viewable only to WordPress users at Administrator level.)
+- trash (Deleted article)

 ###Posts
 **The posts** is central to understand how Wordpress is dealing with content.
 A post is really just a database entry, with fields like *ID, title and content*.
 Wordpress uses posts for a lot of things, not only your blog entries.